 Price: From AED400 for sand skiing

 6. X-Park Adventure Challenge Course

-Bounce's X-Park Adventure Challenge Course spans across a cool 330 sq m and is split over two levels, it contains 20 elements, including a zip line and a bouldering wall.
+Bounce, the trampoline phenomenon, has just unveiled its X-Park Adventure Challenge Course, which is the first of its type in the region.
+Measuring 330 sq m and split over two levels, it contains 20 elements, including a zip line and a bouldering wall.